Nonprofit Appeal Letters: 11 Easy Steps + Template

 1. One-time Donation: Your one-time contribution of any amount will help us reach our fundraising goal and make a meaningful difference in the lives of [beneficiaries].

-2. Monthly Giving: Consider becoming a monthly donor to provide consistent support, allowing us to plan and execute long-term projects effectively.
+2. Monthly Giving: Consider becoming a monthly donor to provide consistent support, which will allow us to plan and execute long-term projects effectively.

-3. Corporate Partnerships: [If applicable, mention opportunities for corporate partnerships and the benefits they bring.]
+3. Corporate Partnerships: [If applicable, mention opportunities for corporate partnerships and their benefits.]

 [Optional: Add a personalized message or call to action related to the recipient’s interests or history with your organization.]

-To make a donation, please visit our website at [insert website link] or use the enclosed donation form.
+Please visit our website at [insert website link] or use the enclosed donation form to donate.
 Your contribution is tax-deductible, and we will provide a receipt for your records.

 Your support is not just a donation; it’s an investment in the future of [target beneficiaries].
 Together, we can achieve our shared vision of [briefly restate your organization’s mission and goals].